 Fanderson is the world’s only official appreciation society for the work of Gerry and Sylvia Anderson, endorsed by ITV Studios Global Entertainment, ITC Entertainment Group Ltd, the family of Sylvia Anderson, Anderson Entertainment Ltd and The Indestructible Production Company Ltd.

 Fanderson is a membership club.
 In return for their annual fee, members enjoy the membership package, plus access to other products and services that the club provides, including podcasts, events and our exclusive merchandise.
-We know that some people don’t understand or like the idea of a club, or perhaps find the idea a little anachronistic, but you can see the reasons at our Frequently Asked Questions page
+We know that some people don’t understand or like the idea of a club, or perhaps find the idea a little anachronistic, but there are good reasons why we’ve stayed a club for 40 years, which you can see at our Frequently Asked Questions page

 The club covers all of Gerry and Sylvia Anderson’s television series and films from Four Feather Falls through the Supermarionation productions Supercar, Fireball XL5, Stingray, Thunderbirds, Thunderbirds Are Go, Captain Scarlet And The Mysterons, Thunderbird 6, Joe 90 and The Secret Service, through the live-action productions Doppelgänger, UFO, The Protectors and Space:1999 and their various solo productions including The Day After Tomorrow, The Animates, Terrahawks, Dick Spanner, Space Precinct, Lavender Castle and New Captain Scarlet.